- All members have an obligation to handle client disputes effectively.

 Proceedings are heard in public and there is a presumption that decisions are published.

-Members have an obligation to report aspects of their conduct that breach the By-Laws and standards.
+Members have an obligation to report to the Professional Conduct Committee (PCC) any aspects of their conduct that breach the By-Laws, Rules and standards.

 Read more on members' obligations to report.Read more